How did The Minimalist Lifestyle Movement begin?

 American homes began to double in size every few years people began to realize they were buying too much useless stuff.
 As a result, they were cluttering their homes and growing their debt.

 The desire to walk away from uncontrolled capitalism began to grow within some groups in the United States and Europe.
-Even Japan began to fall victim to Western consumerism and is now looking to resort back to its Zen principles to combat growing Western consumerism.
+Even Japan began to fall victim to Western consumerism and is now looking to return to its Zen principles to combat it.

 For something so popular consumerism seems to make almost everyone unhappy.
 As a result, Minimalism is slowly replacing consumerism for many people like me.